Events like weddings, graduations, and baby showers tend to result in many gifts.

 When I got married I probably did feel a little overwhelmed.
 Now that I’m older and looking back on this, I have thought about how I could have avoided the overwhelm.

 For one, we should not have written the names of the givers and the gifts on an envelope.
-This led a sloppy list and to not knowing who gave us the mini crock-pot and sending two thank you notes for another gift.
+This led to a sloppy list and to not knowing who gave us the mini crock-pot and sending two thank you notes for another gift.

 Follow the steps below to complete all of your thank-you notes without feeling overwhelmed.

 Being organized before your wedding or graduation (or another event for which you will receive many gifts) is very helpful.